Meghan Markle ‘Lives In Fear’ That Her Father Will Leak Their Conversations, ‘Us Weekly’ Reports

 There could be more drama to come out related to the wedding.
 The source claimed that Thomas Markle “faked this weird heart attack” that kept him from traveling to London for the Royal Wedding.

-This week, Thomas Markle is still attracting attention, claiming this week that his daughter is secretly struggling with the pressure that comes from being a member of the Royal Family.
+This week, Thomas Markle is still attracting attention, now claiming that his daughter is secretly struggling with the pressure that comes from being a member of the Royal Family.

 “My thing about my daughter right now is that I think she is terrified.
 I see it in her eyes, I see it in her face and I see it in her smile,” Thomas Markle said in an interview with The Sun this week.
 “I’ve seen her smile for years.
 I know her smile.
 I don’t like the one I’m seeing now.
 This one isn’t even a stage smile — this is a pained smile.”